1Osiris/1Osiris/README.md

 - 👀 I’m interested in learning multiple programing languages to create some useful applications
 - 🌱 I currently know Java, JS, and Python.
 - 🧠 I'm currently learning CSS, C, and Rust.
-- 💞️ I’m looking to collaborate on anything that I can!
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: julmatthews24@gmail.com or on instagram @ julian._.matthews